Broomva/snowpark_session/CODE_OF_CONDUCT.md

-Reports should be directed to *carlosdavidescobar@gmail.com*, the Project Steward(s) for *Databricks Session*.
+Reports should be directed to *carlosdavidescobar@gmail.com*, the Project Steward(s) for *Snowpark Session*.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
 If for any reason you are uncomfortable reaching out to the Project Steward, please email carlosdavidescobar@gmail.com